Numerics

 The squeezed configurations are more tricky than other

-amount of grid points.
-For the built-in bispec_options = {
+configurations, as the bispec_options = {

 'configuration': {